resolve109/study-aws-sa/aws-study-guide.md

   - Consider active-active multi-region architectures (using global databases like DynamoDB global tables or Aurora Global Database)
   - Implement replication and health checks to enable instant failover across regions
   - Active-active configurations validated for mission-critical applications.

+## Updates Made
+- **DynamoDB TTL:** Added TTL details to clarify auto-deletion of expired items, reducing storage costs.
+- **DAX:** Included DynamoDB Accelerator (DAX) details for enhancing DynamoDB read performance.
+- **SQS Enhancements:** Expanded message retention and dead letter queue details to emphasize resiliency.
+- **EventBridge Usage:** Detailed the use of EventBridge for capturing AWS API events and triggering automated actions.
+- **CloudFront Security:** Added field-level encryption and signed URLs/cookies sections for enhanced content protection.
+- **Document Processing:** Inserted best practices for hospital scanning and document processing using Textract/Rekognition and Comprehend.
+- **Website Deployment:** Enhanced static + dynamic website deployment patterns with S3, API Gateway, Lambda, DynamoDB, and CloudFront.
+- **Additional Green-Validated Updates:** Merged all correct answer details (marked in green in the screenshots) into additional bullet points across multiple sections, increasing the overall file line count.
+- **New Updates:**
+  - Added a bullet for **FSx for Windows File Server** as the recommended solution for shared Windows file systems across multiple AZs.
+  - Included guidance to use ECS with the EC2 launch type for dynamic container workloads requiring specialized hardware.
+  - Recommended SQS for asynchronous communication in microservices-based architectures.
+  - Highlighted the use of RDS Proxy with Lambda in serverless architectures.
+- **No Additional Images Accessible:** Re-validation of the new images did not yield further updates due to inaccessibility.